Main Views

 In terms of head to head utility, { -brand-name-opera } and { -brand-name-firefox } are close competitors. { -brand-name-opera } may have an advantage in one aspect with its compatibility with and access to { -brand-name-chrome }’s huge extension library.
 But one significant factor to consider is the fact that { -brand-name-opera }, because it’s built on { -brand-name-chromium }, is a processor-hungry browser with its RAM consumption comparable to { -brand-name-chrome }, which is known for its high CPU usage.

-mozilla_org • en • firefox • browsers • compare • opera.ftl compare-opera-opera-provides-a-lot-of-hidden |
+Entity # all locales mozilla_org • en • firefox • browsers • compare • opera.ftl

 en-US